To many grandparents, grandchildren are their pride and joy.

 - To what degree the grandparents support the child’s relationship with his or her parents

 - The child’s preference if he or she is 12 years or older

-Contact the Riverside family law offices of Heath L. Baker if you have been denied grandparents’ visitation rights by one or both parents.
+Contact the Palm Desert divorce lawyers of Heath L. Baker if you have been denied grandparents’ visitation rights by one or both parents.
 We can review your case and discuss your legal alternatives regarding visitation.

 You will need our skilled legal representation to protect your interests and fight for your visitation rights